AlexanderSUS/rsschool-cv/cv.md

 #### About me:
 In last 5 years I had worked in role of sales manager of scientific equipment and supplies (chemistry-biology area).
-Now I want to change professional area to IT and I'm studying frontend development with RS School coureses.
-I like learn any new things and meet with new people.
-Open-minded and friendship.
+Now I want to change professional area to IT.
+Now I'm studying frontend development with RS School courses.
+Before start with RS School I have studyed programming with C language.

 #### Education:
 **Belarussian State Univesity, Biological faculty, Science-research activity - 2015**